 If you’re currently unemployed and interested in undertaking HAZWOPER training, it’s important to be aware that you will likely need to cover the expenses associated with the training yourself.
 Here are some considerations and advice on managing this situation:

-- Network for Opportunities: Networking with professionals in the field may uncover opportunities for sponsored training or employment prospects that could offset the training costs.
+Networking with professionals in the field might lead to opportunities for sponsored training or uncover employment prospects that could help defray the costs of training.

 Remember, while the immediate financial burden of HAZWOPER training can be significant, especially when unemployed, the long-term benefits in terms of career opportunities and professional growth often outweigh these initial costs.
 It’s about weighing your current financial capabilities against your career objectives and making a strategic decision.